Skip to main content

 Optimization results

-A number of candidate solutions are selected based on the results presented in Section 4.3, as listed in Table 4.
+A number of candidate solutions are selected based on the results presented in “Parametric study results” section, as listed in Table 5.
 High resilience is achieved by using mixtures with compressive strengths higher than 58.5 MPa, first crack stresses higher than 4 MPa, ultimate tensile strengths higher than 8 MPa, and ultimate tensile strains more than 4%.
-The sustainability index of each mixture is reported in Table 4.
+The sustainability index of each mixture is reported in Table 5.
 The results indicate that mixture S1 is the most cost-effective and eco-friendly mixture with a sustainability index of 0.89.

 Conclusions